Sanctions and Special Conditions

 Please note: A record of disciplinary sanctions may impact a student’s ability to be a resident assistant, student government officer, orientation leader, judicial board member, etc. or participate in International Study Programs.
 Such a record must be reported on most laws school applications, state bar examiner reports, medical school applications, some graduate school forms, some college transfer forms, and in some instances, job applications particularly for federal or state positions.

-C. Special Conditions
+Types of Special Conditions

 Special conditions are the method in which a hearing officer or hearing panel is able to individualize a student’s disciplinary outcome.
 Special conditions are imposed if it is believed they can help in the growth and development of a student, protect the student or the community, or help to make the community whole.

 It is the student’s responsibility to provide the hearing officer with documentation that he/she has compiled with the special condition.
 Examples include copies of an apology letter, a note signed by the supervisor that a community service project has been completed, and a written release from a counselor that an alcohol assessment has been completed.
+Examples of special conditions are listed below.

 Other special conditions may be imposed in addition to those listed above if the hearing officer believes they may aid in the growth or development of the student, protect the student or the community, or help to make the community or individual members whole.